carl-molina/choose-your-own-adventure-pix.ly/README.md

-# Pix.ly
+# Pix.ly 📷

 Pix.ly is an image site that lets users upload images, view other images, search EXIF data, and view a photo's EXIF data.
 Uses AWS S3 to store and retrieve image files.
 Additional tech: Python, Flask, Jinja, SQLAlchemy, JS, Pillow.
 This project was originally built in Jan-Feb 2024 at [Rithm School](https://www.rithmschool.com/).
+You can find the site [here](https://www.pixly.carlmolina.com/).

 ## Demo